-Factors affecting management of harvesting regime Score description Score Lion top of a food chain, is likely to be more sensitive to harvest than a given herbivore population, lower in the food chain.
-Unlike many carnivores, lions can be considered generalists because they use a wide range of habitats and prey species.
+Factors affecting management of harvesting regime Score description Scor e Lion Unlike many carnivores, lions can be considered generalists because they use a wide range of habitats and prey species.
 Lions have been successfully reintroduced to various habitats while they readily adapt to hunting in varied habitats.
 Dispersal efficiency: How efficient is the species' dispersal mechanism at key life stages?
-Species which have mechanisms that ensure a wide dispersal of individuals during some part of their life Very good 1 history may be less susceptible to the effects of harvest than species that do not disperse widely.
-Such species can more easily recolonize areas from which they have been locally extirpated.
-Good 2 ons are generally poor dispersers due to biological, social, and anthropogenic constraints.
-Male bs disperse from their maternal pride at maturity but in so doing face high-risk environments here they may not thrive.
+Species which have mechanisms that ensure a wide dispersal of individuals during some part of their life Very good 1 $ \cdots $ Good 2 Lions are generally poor dispersers due to biological, social, and anthropogenic constraints.
+Male Medium 3 cubs disperse from their maternal pride at maturity but in so doing face high-risk environments where they may not thrive.
 Most young lionesses remain in the natal territory or do not disperse far.
-Medium 3 Poor 4 4 Many lions that disperse out of protected areas are killed.
+Poor 4 4 Many lions that disperse out of protected areas are killed.
 Uncertain 5 Interaction with humans : Is the species tolerant to human activity other than harvest?
-The tolerance of a species to human activity may indicate its likely sensitivity to the effects of harvest.
-No interaction 1 1 Species mostly tolerant of human intervention are also likely to be the least affected by harvest.
+The colorance of a species to human activity may indicate its likely sensitivity to the effects of harvest.
+No interaction 1 Species mostly tolerant of human intervention are also likely to be the least affected by harvest.
 Pest/commensal 2 Many African lion populations are dependent on conservation and occur primarily in protected areas.
-Across Africa, lion populations in fenced areas are significantly closer to their estimated Tolerant 3 1 carrying capacity than unfenced populations.
+Across Africa, lion populations in fenced areas are significantly closer to their estimated carrying capacity than unfenced populations.
 Lions are sensitive human modified landscapes.
-Sensitive 4 4 Uncertain 5 National status 1 lational distribution : How is the species distributed nationally?
-The pattern of distribution of a pecies provides some indication of a species' sensitivity to harvest.
-Widespread species with a ontinuous distribution at the national or regional level are likely to be less sensitive to harvest or Widespread, contiguous in country 1 other threatening factors than species with a widespread but fragmented distribution.
+Tolerant 3 carrying capacity than unienced populations.
+Lions are sensitive numan modified landscapes.
+Sensitive 4 4 Uncertain 5 National status National distribution : How is the species distributed nationally?
+The pattern of distribution of a species provides some indication of a species' sensitivity to harvest.
+Widespread species with a continuous distribution at the national or regional level are likely to be less sensitive to harvest or Widespread, contiguous in country 1 other threatening factors than species with a widespread but fragmented distribution.
 Population fragmentation may produce sub-populations, adapted to a specialized or restricted habitat, that are too small to be viable.
-Localized endemic species adapted to specific habitats that are naturally Widespread, fragmented in country 2
+Localized endemic species adapted to specific habitats that are naturally Widespread, fragmented in country 2 Restricted and fragmented 3